joeytwiddle/jsh/README.md

-    memo [ -t "N weeks" ] <slow_command...>   Remembers the first output and gives it back on subsequent calls jwatch <cmd>                      Show lines added to or removed from the cmd's output jwatchchanges [-fine] <cmd>       Show the cmd output, highlighting changes (more like watch(1))
+    memo [ -t "N weeks" ] <slow_command...>   Remembers the first output and gives it back on subsequent calls jwatch <cmd>                      Show lines added to or removed from the cmd's output

+      Example: jwatch find .
+Will show if any files are added or removed below the current folder

+      Example: jwatch psforwatch      Will show processes spawning and expiring on your system

+      Example: jwatch -delay 60 df -h | dateeachline     Log any change in disk usage every 1 minute

+    jwatchchanges [-fine] <cmd>       Show the cmd output, highlighting changes (more like watch(1))

+      Example: jwatchchanges -fine /sbin/ifconfig

+      Example: jwatchchanges -fine eval "netstat -n | head -n $((LINES-4))"

 ### Forensics